Arlene Pieper

-She did the marathon to promote a gym she and her husband owned in Colorado Springs, called Arlene's Health Studio.
+She did the marathon to promote the all-female gym she and her husband owned in Colorado Springs, called Arlene's Health Studio.
+In addition to owning this all-female gym, Pieper was known for wearing gold stretch pants and a purple top around town.
 She trained for a year, wearing tennis shoes she bought from a dime store.
-She had three children at the time.
+In addition to her shoes, Pieper also wore a white blouse tied in a knot and short shorts which is quite different from what marathoners wear today.
+Pieper also did not have access to the various resources that runners have today such as gels or Gatorade provided at aid stations throughout races.
+In fact, Pieper ran her marathon with no food and only drank from a stream during her race.
 After spending four years in Colorado, she and her husband returned to California, where she had lived as a teenager and where they had run gyms for exercise guru Harold Zinkin.
 They were also acquainted with exercise guru Jack LaLanne and Arnold Schwarzenegger.
-After they returned to California they ran another gym for Zinkin.

-Arlene was unaware of the groundbreaking nature of her marathon until she was contacted by a historian in 2009.
+Arlene was unaware of the groundbreaking nature of her marathon until she was contacted by the President of the Pikes Peak Marathon, Ron Llegan, in 2009.
+Llegan began his search for Pieper in the early 2000s but found it difficult to find her due to her relocations over time as well as her 3 marriages.
+Llegan eventually ran an ad in a local newspaper offering a money reward to which Genealogist, Linda Vixie, took on the challenge and was able to find Ms. Pieper and was able to first tell her by phone that Pieper was the first woman to complete an authorized marathon.
+When Pieper was asked about her reaction when she found out about her accomplishment in an interview with WBUR, she stated “It just -- just blew me away-I said, 'I'm the first?".
 She served as the official starter for the Pikes Peak Marathon that year, and hung the Pikes Peak Marathon medal around the neck of the 2009 women's winner, who credited her win to Arlene's inspiration.
 Afterward Arlene attended the Pikes Peak Marathon every year until at least 2013 as part of the ceremonies.

 Arlene died on February 11, 2021, at age 90.

-Marriages
+Personal life

 Arlene was married to Wallen Pieper, Eddie Garza, and Richard Stine, with all of those marriages ending in divorce.
+Arlene is the mother to 4 children including her daughters Katherine, Karen, and Linda, and her son Karl.
+Arlene also is survived by 4 grandchildren and 4 great-grandchildren.